workadaptive/content/_articles/not-a-real-developer.md

 Development is logic-based.
 Pure.
 Beautiful, if you like that sort of thing.

-Data is messy.
+Data's messy.
 Like all of us who create it.

 People who love pure logic often hate messy data.
 Null values that shouldn't exist.
 Dates formatted three different ways.
 Business rules with exceptions to the exceptions.